Happy New Year, hockey fans.

-Here’s a look at the top UFAs-to-be of 2020, which we’ll continue to update over the course of 2019-20 as the season — and all the rumours and reports that come with it — continues.
+Here’s an updated (and re-ranked) look at the top 20 pending UFAs of 2020, which we’ll continue to update as the season — and all the rumours and reports that come with it — continues.

 2019-20 cap hit: $6 million